josdem/hugo/content/techtalk/ux/webdriverio_geolocation.md

 <img src="/img/techtalks/ux/guadalajara.png">

-And finally let's move from Mexico to Netherlands, also here we are externalizing our values in a properties file, so we can avoid hard coding.
+And finally let's move from Mexico to Netherlands, also please notice how here we are externalizing our values in a properties file, so we can avoid hard coding.

 ```javascript
 const properties = require(`../properties/test.properties`)